-While Agnes appears to be a harmless part of Wanda and Vision’s small town world, the theory is that she’s actually representing a pretty key character from the comics called Agatha Harkness, hence her first name (Agatha Harkness).
+And really, we should have seen this coming from the start.
+While Agnes initially appeared to be a harmless part of Wanda and Vision’s small town world, the theory from the start for many fans was that she was actually representing a pretty key character from the comics called Agatha Harkness, hence her first name (Agatha Harkness).
 In said comics, Agatha is a powerful witch who has lived for centuries and often pitches in to help various superheroes, including a period where she worked as a nanny for the Fantastic Four.

-In other words, this character would fit perfectly in a screen story about Wanda apparently having some sort of mental breakdown (which at least part of WandaVision seems to be based on) – and we may have already seen more clues that Agnes and Agatha are meant to be one and the same.
+In other words, this character fits perfectly in a screen story about Wanda apparently having some sort of mental breakdown (which at least part of WandaVision seems to be based on) – and, over the course of the series, we’d seen a number of clues that Agatha and Agnes were one and the same.

-Still not convinced?
-Well, Marvel Studios boss Kevin Feige (who is closely involved with WandaVision) inadvertently dropped a hint that Agatha may be more important than she first appears.
+Hell, even Marvel Studios boss Kevin Feige (who is closely involved with WandaVision) inadvertently dropped a hint that Agatha may be more important than she first appears, which, in the light of episode seven’s revelations, is all the more telling.

 “I think [it] solidified the voice of the character,” Feige told RadioTimes.com and other press of the decision to cast sitcom regular Hahn in the role.
 “It kind of… I almost said something I shouldn’t.”

-WandaVision begins streaming on Friday 15th January on Disney+, and releases new episodes on subsequent Fridays.
+WandaVision releases new episodes on Disney Plus on Fridays.
 You can sign up to Disney Plus for £5.99 a month or £59.99 a year.

 Want something else to watch?
 Check out our full TV Guide.